NicolaRizzitello/brand_dash/README.md

 ### **Create a dashboard with R using Quarto**

-> You must have a RStudio v2022.07.1 or a later version to render this prohject.
+> You must have a RStudio v2022.07.1 or a later version to render this project.
 > To upgrade Quarto out of sync with the bundled version in RStudio, follow the directions at https://quarto.org/docs/download/